rlemaigre/Easy-DnD/README.md

 A drag operation **may** have a type.
 The type is a data structure (can be a simple string) that defines the kind of data being transfered.
 The type of a drag operation is defined by the Drag component that initiates it using the `type` prop.

 A Drop component is said to participate in a drag operation if it accepts its type (the default is to accept any type).
-The type(s) a Drop component accepts can be defined by mean of the `accept-type` prop (can be a string, an array of string or a function that takes the type as parameter and returns a boolean).
+The type(s) a Drop component accepts can be defined by mean of the `accepts-type` prop (can be a string, an array of string or a function that takes the type as parameter and returns a boolean).

 As far as Easy-DnD is concerned, if a Drop component doesn't accept the type of the current drag operation, it behaves like any other part of the page that is not sensitive to drag and drop.
 It is ignored during the drag, no special CSS classes are applied, no special cursors / drag images are displayed and no special events are triggered.